Course overview

 The assessments for each course are listed below.
 Units of competency are co-assessed by topic within subjects, as listed in ‘Units of competency’.

-Individuals may attempt the exam at any time if they believe they’re adequately prepared.
-Individuals will receive personal reminder emails as they approach their assessment deadline.
-Students must be deemed to be demonstrated in all assessment items, including all of the exam questions, in order to achieve competency in their units and to be awarded their qualification.
+Individuals may attempt the quizzes and/or submit their written and oral assignment at any time if they believe they’re adequately prepared and will receive personal reminder emails as they approach their assessment deadline.
+Individuals must be deemed to be demonstrated in all assessment items, including demonstrating competency in all questions in the quizzes, in order to achieve competency in their units and to be awarded their qualification.
 Please refer to the information at the top of this page.

-Individuals who complete the qualification will receive a qualification certificate.
+Individuals who complete the qualification and meet the requirements of the units of competency will receive a qualification certificate.

 Duration